RattleyCooper/Curl/README.md

 Debugging cURL commands in php using the Curler class is insanely simple as well.
-Just chain the `dryRun()` method onto the end of your method chain instead of the `go()` method and it will dump out all of the cURL request information.
+Just chain the `dryRun()` method onto the end of your method chain instead of the `go()` method and it will dump out all of the cURL request information without making the request.

 See http://php.net/manual/en/book.curl.php for information on libcurl.

-Note: This repo is in its infancy and may not be suitable for all applications, however it is great for simple requests!
-Multi- requests will be coming soon!
-Hopefully ;)
+Note: This repo is in its infancy and may not be suitable for all applications, however it is great for simple and semi-advanced requests.

-Documentation is located in the `Curler.php` file for now.
+Documentation is located in the `Curler.php` file for now, but examples on usage will be added.

 ## Examples